dwyl/learn-neo4j/README.md

 A graph database can store any kind of data using a few simple concepts:

 1. Nodes - graph data records
-2. Relationships - connect nodes
+2. Relationships - connect nodes (_always have a direction and type_)
 3. Properties - named data values

 Neo4j can be queried for **_nodes_** (_objects in the graph_) and **relationships** (connections between objects_) with **Cypher** (_Neo4j's query language_).